NOW ACCEPTING SUBMISSIONS

 SAIS Perspectives' Development Roundtable series covers events hosted by the International Development program at SAIS, which bring prominent speakers from the policy and international development community to the SAIS campus.

-The photos on our site were chosen from the top sixteen entries to our 2016 photo contest.
+The photos on our site were chosen from the top fifteen entries to our 2018 photo contest.
 We were overwhelmed by the response to this year's photo contest.
-We received over 220 amazing photos taken around the world by members of the sais community.
-To celebrate the launch of our new online platform, we displayed the top nineteen entries at a photo exhibit held at SAIS.
-To learn more about the exhibit and the stories behind the pictures, click here.
+We received over 160 amazing photos taken around the world by members of the SAIS community.
+To celebrate the winners and launch this year’s issue, we displayed the winning photos at events on the SAIS DC and Bologna campuses.